meet the team

 Eleanor joined PACE Youth Theatre as a member at the age of 5 and is where she discovered her love of theatre.
 After leaving PACE at 18 she then became a member staff.
 Since then she has directed countless Fest performances and run lots of workshops.
 She especially loves all musical theatre and her favourite musical is Hamilton.

 Chloe has worked for PACE as an actor, workshop tutor and director for several years.
-She appeared in the title role as part of the professional cast in last year’s panto production Snowhite.
+She appeared in the title role as part of the professional cast in PACE's 2017 panto production Snowhite.
 She has also spent time touring America with TV show Restaurant Impossible.

 Stephanie attended PACE Youth Theatre herself before studying BA (Hons) Performance at University of the West of Scotland.
 She is currently studying her Masters in Playwriting & Dramaturgy at Glasgow University.
 Stephanie is a freelance facilitator/writer/director and part of the PACE artistic team.
 She was recently Assistant Director on Love & Information (Webster’s Theatre, Glasgow).
 Stephanie has also extensively worked with young people with additional support needs.

 Susan is a former PACE member and graduated from the RSAMD (now RCS) in 2009 with a BA in Technical & Production arts.
 She then went on to qualify in Early Education & Childcare from Cardonald College.
 She enjoys creating exciting workshops, writing stories and making props.